makehumancommunity/makehuman-static-website/content/MPFB/Docs/getting_started.md

 ---

 These are basic instructions for how to get up and running with MPFB2.
-There is also a [Getting Started with MPFB2](https://youtu.be/9jmTdhVjAsI) youtube video which will explain the steps outlined below in more detail.
-However, the video is now getting rather old, and some things in the blender interface no longer looks the same.
+There is also a [MPFB Tutorial: Installation and Getting Started](https://www.youtube.com/watch?v=FNeiLDH_lnw) youtube video which will explain the steps outlined below in more detail.

 ## Prerequisites